apoll2000/stereofog/README.md

 # Licensing & Citation

+## Code
+The code is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause), available under [CODE_LICENSE](CODE_LICENSE.txt).
+-> this is taken from pyramid pix2pix

+The parts of the code that were adopted from the pix2pix project are licensed under ...
+MAKE SURE NOT TO VIOLATE PIX2PIX BSD LICENSE HERE

+## Dataset
-The dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), available under [DATASET_LICENSE](DATASET_LICENSE.txt).

 -> or should this be CC-BY-NC (non-commercial?)

+## Hardware
+The hardware is licensed under the [CERN Open HArdware License v2 - Weakly Reciprocal (CERN-OHL-W v2)](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2), available under [HARDWARE_LICENSE](HARDWARE_LICENSE.txt).

 If you use the dataset or any of the code in this repository created by us, please cite the following paper: